Calculated columns

 5. Text and Date Manipulation: Extract or transform portions of text and date fields, which is particularly useful in data preparation for reporting or further analysis.

 Note that when a calculated column is applied to generated data, it is processed last.
-This ensures that all generated data and applied mockers are fully considered before the calculation occurs, preserving the intended transformations and logic.
+This ensures that all generated data and applied mockers are considered before the calculation occurs, preserving the intended transformations and logic.

 Syntax